 Pittsburgh-based Giant Eagle's stores are located throughout western Pennsylvania, Ohio, north central West Virginia, and Maryland.

-Giant Eagle is indeed a giant among regional grocery chains, with about $9.9 billion fiscal 2012 (ended June) sales, up from $9.3 billion the prior year.
+Giant Eagle is indeed a giant among regional grocery chains, with an estimated $9.9 billion in fiscal 2013 (ended June) sales.

 Responding to tough economic times and increased competition from discounters, Giant Eagle launched a private-label-focused discount format, Valu King, in 2008.
 Taking a page from the limited assortment chains ALDI and Save-A-Lot, Valu King stores carry only about 3,000 supermarket items, including grocery, meat, and produce, as well as personal-care and pet supplies.
 (A typical Giant Eagle store carries between 20,000 and 60,000 items.)
 The fledgling chain has about a half a dozen locations in Ohio and Pennsylvania.
 Valu King entered the Pittsburgh market in 2012, where it competes head-to-head with Delhaize America's Bottom Dollar Food chain.
 At the other end of the price and service spectrum, the company operates five upscale Market District stores in Pittsburgh that cater to urban foodies with fresh and locally sourced produce, natural and organic foods, and specialty items and prepared foods.
 Besides experimenting with new formats, Giant Eagle has restructured and cut prices on popular items, such as produce, chicken, ground beef, and prescription medication.
 The grocery chain's Savings Squad program has slashed prices an average of 23% on 100-plus frequently purchased items.
 The company's goal is to grow its food and drug sales through a combination of acquisitions and organic growth.
 To that end, it acquired five former Penn Traffic stores in western Pennsylvania from TOPS Markets in 2010.